NoraCodes/nora.codes/content/post/names-legal-names-and-fractally-deferred-responsibility.md

 Names are both sound and text; few people have names that are only written, or only spoken.
 And the purpose of a name is to refer to an individual within a given context.
 You may be Danny to your buds at the bar and Mister Khan at the office; those are both "your name."

-Experiance shows that names are not unique, and are not guaranteed to follow any specific format, to be of any minimum or maximum length, to be the same for one person throughout their life, or even to exist for each person you (or your software) will encounter.[^falsehoods]
+Experience shows that names are not unique, and are not guaranteed to follow any specific format, to be of any minimum or maximum length, to be the same for one person throughout their life, or even to exist for each person you (or your software) will encounter.[^falsehoods]

 [^falsehoods]: “Falsehoods Programmers Believe About Names”, https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/

 Despite this belabourment, names, to the software engineer, are very simple.
 A name is a collection of characters that identifies a person.
 It almost certainly doesn’t identify them uniquely[^usernames], and importantly, it need not bear any relation to their “legal name”.
-As software engineers, we are descendents of a proud[^too_proud] heritage[^esr] of hackers who often take great pleasure in assigning and using names, called "handles", which are completely unrelated to their given or legal names.[^handle]
+As software engineers, we are descendants of a proud[^too_proud] heritage[^esr] of hackers who often take great pleasure in assigning and using names, called "handles", which are completely unrelated to their given or legal names.[^handle]

 [^too_proud]: Perhaps too proud, at times.